rh-telco-tigers/Red-Hat-OpenShiftAI-GPU--Access-Control-Demo/README.md

 ## Contribution
 Contributions to this project are welcome.
 You can enhance scripts, add automation features, or provide feedback for further improvements.

+## Disclaimer
+This project is intended solely for demonstration purposes and should not be used in production environments.
+It illustrates a workaround for managing GPU access within OpenShift clusters, but has not been tested against all potential production scenarios.
+Using this solution in a production environment may lead to issues not covered by this demonstration, including potential security vulnerabilities and performance concerns.
+Please use this project for educational and experimental purposes only.